Azure/alz-monitor/docs/wiki/DeploymentGuide.md

 * Management Initiative is assigned to the Platform management group.
 * Connectivity Initiative is assigned to the Platform management group.
 * Landing Zone Initiative is assigned to the Geography management group.
+* Service Health Initiative is assigned to the top-most level(s) in your management group hierarchy.

 The image below is an example of how the assignments could look like when the management group hierarchy isn´t aligned with ALZ.